 Migrating from VB6 to VB.NET with Project Analyzer

-Project Analyzer reviews classic VB6 code for upgrade incompatibilities with .NET.
+Project Analyzer reviews classic VB6 code for upgrade incompatibilities with Visual Basic .NET.
 Review compatibility issues and fix them before migrating your code to VB.NET.
 This feature is part of the Enterprise Edition.

 Get prepared and save migration work